msizafrans/Deploy-a-high-availability-web-app-using-CloudFormation/README.md

 # Deploy a High-Availability Web App Using CloudFormation (IaC)
 In this project, you will deploy web servers for a highly available web app using CloudFormation.
-You will write the code to create and deploy the infrastructure and application for an Instagram-like app from scratch.
+Write the code to create and deploy the infrastructure and application for an Instagram-like app from scratch.
 The process begins with deploying the networking components, followed by servers, security roles, and software.

 # Dependencies